 (5×5) x 5 = 125

-So, as you can see, even though employee A was absent for a more days in total, and each instance of absence was for longer, they still have a markedly lower Bradford Factor Score than employee B. So Bradford Factor Triggers are skewed against those that take frequent absences.
+So, as you can see, even though employee A was absent for more days in total, and each instance of absence was for longer, they still have a markedly lower Bradford Factor Score than employee B. So Bradford Factor Triggers are skewed against those that take frequent absences.

 If you’re looking to determine a Bradford Factor score for one of your employees, you use our handy Bradford Factor calculator.